-The underlying theme of Dr. David J. Kolodrubetz's research is to develop and use molecular genetic, genomic and biochemical approaches to elucidate the functions and regulation of virulence factors in periodontal pathogens.
-We have identified and are characterizing three proteins that constitute a novel pathway which regulates the transcription of leukotoxin, and possibly other virulence factor genes, in Aggregatibacter actinomycetemcomitans.
+The underlying theme of Dr. Kolodrubetz’ lab’s research efforts has been to develop and use molecular genetic, genomic and biochemical approaches to elucidate the functions and regulation of virulence factors in periodontal pathogens.

 Chu L, Lai Y, Xu X, Eddy S, Yang S, Song L, Kolodrubetz D. A 52-kDa leucyl aminopeptidase from treponema denticola is a cysteinylglycinase that mediates the second step of glutathione metabolism.
 J Biol Chem.
 2008 Jul 11;283(28):19351-8.

 Kolodrubetz D, Phillips L, Burgum A. Repression of aerobic leukotoxin transcription by integration host factor in Aggregatibacter actinomycetemcomitans.
 Res Microbiol.
 2010 Sep;161(7):541-8.

 Feuerbacher LA, Burgum A, Kolodrubetz D. The cyclic-AMP receptor protein (CRP) regulon in Aggregatibacter actinomycetemcomitans includes leukotoxin.
 Microb Pathog.
 2011 Sep;51(3):133-41.

 Childress C, Feuerbacher LA, Phillips L, Burgum A, Kolodrubetz D. Mlc is a transcriptional activator with a key role in integrating cyclic AMP receptor protein and integration host factor regulation of leukotoxin RNA synthesis in Aggregatibacter actinomycetemcomitans.
 J Bacteriol.
 2013 May;195(10):2284-97.